Category Archives: Musical Drama

 I love the tone of the film.
 It is a very big-budget production and it shows.
 Each number is belted out with gusto at the risk of feeling too uptight or stagey but regardless I fell for it hook, line, and sinker.

-The grandness of the numbers was what got me and never so evident is it with Julie’s big number “Bill”, a very emotional song.
+The grandness of the numbers was what got me and never more than with Julie’s big number “Bill”, a very emotional song.

 Her other famous number, “Can’t Help Lovin’ Dat Man” isn’t so bad either.

-In a perfect world the powers that be would have cast a black actress for authenticity’s sake.
+They would have cast a black actress in a perfect world for authenticity’s sake.
 Someone like Dorothy Dandridge comes to mind and as wonderful as Gardner is this point gnawed at me throughout.
 The actress is caucasian though it could almost be the belief that she is of mixed race.

 Nonetheless, Gardner also doesn’t sing her songs.
 Instead, they are sung by Annette Warren.
 I’m betting this is why she didn’t receive an Oscar nomination.

 But, Show Boat isn’t all about Gardner.
 Showcasing a spectacular cast of black and white actors leads like Grayson and Keel are fabulous.
-I cared about their character’s trials and tribulations the most and ruminated about how much I found Grayson to resemble the legendary Judy Garland.
+I cared about their character’s trials and tribulations and wondered how much I found Grayson to resemble the legendary Judy Garland.

 I could watch this scene on replay.